Peak Indicators - 10 Years Old, But Still Only Just Starting

 As well as defining the data, Peak indicators also recognise that governance of that data is a significant issue.
 In order to support their customers in this area, they have established themselves as a Privitar partner.

 So, an awful lot has been achieved in the last 10 years.
 Peak Indicators know that the analytics market is in a state of flux as organisations look to go beyond descriptive analytics (reports and dashboards) to predictive and prescriptive analytics (Machine Learning).
 They have worked with several clients developing machine learning Proof of Concepts, and the experience has taught them that it’s a lengthy process, with some PoCs failing to get to production due of the time constraints around building accurate models.
-However, they dared to believe that there had to a solution to improving the Machine Learning process.
+However, they dared to believe that there had to be a solution to improving the Machine Learning process.
 So, following significant investment, the team have released the Tallinn autonomous machine learning platform.
 This serve-ware offering enables organisations to rapidly develop accurate and robust machine learning models without the need for expensive data scientists.
 Speak to us now to see a demo and chat with us about how Tallinn could support you on your predictive analytics journey.